Vail and Eagle County Fire Restrictions

-Eagle County, Colorado Fire Restrictions: Red Flag Warning issued Monday, Stage 2 fire restrictions in place
+Eagle County, Colorado Fire Restrictions: Red Flag Warning in effect, Stage 2 fire restrictions in place

-Due to high winds and low humidity, the National Weather Service has issued a Red Flag Warning on Monday, May 18, for all of Eagle County.
-This means the county will automatically move to Stage 2 Fire Restrictions.
+Due to high winds and low humidity, all of Eagle County is currently under a Red Flag Warning.
+During Red Flag Warning conditions, unincorporated Eagle County will automatically move to Stage 2 Fire Restrictions, meaning no open flames.

-The warning is in effect from 11:00 am Monday through midnight.
-Conditions will become favorable for the rapid ignition, growth and spread of fires.
-Agricultural burning is discouraged.

 Support Local Journalism